We are still working to convert all of our CANs from PDFs into text on our website.

 The purpose of this Continuing Airworthiness Notice (CAN) is to advise aviation participants of the current situation regarding aircraft operations for maintenance under COVID-19 restrictions.

-Revision 4 of this CAN is raised to address the change in Alert Level status announced 20 September 2021, and to outline the requirements for flying non-essential aircraft under Alert Level 3 restrictions.
+Revision 5 of this CAN is raised to address the change in Alert Level advice for the Auckland area announced 7 October 2021, and to outline the remaining restriction on flying non-essential aircraft under Alert Level 3.

 On 13 May 2020, New Zealand moved to Alert Level 2, making CAA approval via CAA Form 24091/C19 unnecessary.
 The form was removed from the website and no further applications were processed.